JoshuaBrest/WineFonts/README.md

 These fonts are a collection of windows fonts that are often used by windows applications.
 They are also organized in groups much like `winetricks`'s `corefonts` command.

+## Usage

+To use the uploaded version of the fonts, you can use the following link: `https://winefonts.bashed.sh/fonts.json`.
+This link will always point to the latest version of the fonts.

 ## Included Fonts

 * Andale Mono v2.00